Skip to Main Content

 • Sponsor: Air Force Judge Advocate General’s School

-• 2024 Competition Format was: "Original and Previously Unpublished Papers" " Entries must be a minimum of 4,000 words and a maximum of 7,000 words, including footnotes"
+• 2025 Competition Format requirements included: "Original and Previously Unpublished Papers" " Entries must be a minimum of 4,000 words and a maximum of 7,000 words, including footnotes"